Incorporating Climate Change Considerations into Contaminated & Brownfield Land Development

 25 April at 10-12:00 BST, Online Conference

-This online conference will bring together a number of speakers who have been involved in on-going industry research and published guidance to consider the impact of climate change on contaminated land risk assessment, remediation and development.
+This online conference brought together a number of speakers who have been involved in on-going industry research and published guidance to consider the impact of climate change on contaminated land risk assessment, remediation and development.

 Register now

-Become a member and receive free, company-wide access to all of our online Network events.
+Become a member and receive free access for your whole company to all of our upcoming and on-demand online Network events.

 If you are a Member, please login to register for free.